Emanuel543/azure-network-protocols/README.md

 <img src="https://i.imgur.com/bULBIFl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 It should not show any traffic because ICMP is the protocol ping uses.
-So the only way to see traffic through ICMP is to ping something.
+So the only way to see traffic through ICMP is to ping a network.
 </p>
 <br />